wearebraid/vueformulate.com/docs/guide/README.md

 # Introduction

-Vue Formulate aims to be the easiest way to build forms using [Vue](https://vuejs.org/).
-Like Vue itself, with Vue Formulate "easy" doesn't mean that you have to sacrifice power.
-Web forms commonly appear deceptively simple to build at first blush, but experienced engineers are familiar with how they can quickly grow in complexity and become difficult to implement well.
+Vue Formulate aims to be the easiest way to build forms using [Vue](https://vuejs.org/) while maintaining tremendous power.
+Web forms appear deceptively simple to build, but experienced engineers are familiar with how they can quickly grow in complexity and become difficult to implement well.
 Raise your hand if web forms are your favorite part of a project.
 Anyone...?
 Bueller?

 What's behind this?
 Consider some of the things a single input "field" needs to account for: